-Faculty and students who will be working collaboratively on externally funded projects in the summer of 2014 are encouraged to participate fully in the MUSE community.
+Faculty and students who will be training collaboratively on externally funded projects in the summer of 2016 are encouraged to participate fully in the MUSE community.
 No proposal is necessary; however, the Director of Faculty-Student Collaborative Activity should be informed of the activity in a timely manner for planning purposes.
 If the student(s) are to be housed on-campus they will be housed with the MUSE-funded students (but housing must be paid by the external funding), and all externally funded students and faculty are encouraged to participate in coordinated community activities and the end-of-program event.
-The faculty project director for externally funded projects should provide the following information to Benny Chan (chan@tcnj.edu, subject line: "externally funded MUSE project"), by March 28, 2014 or as soon as possible thereafter:
+The faculty project director for externally funded projects should provide the following information to Jarret Crawford (crawford@tcnj.edu, subject line: "externally funded MUSE project"), by March 27, 2016 or as soon as possible thereafter: